A. General Administration.

 B. Food Service.

-(1) The facility shall insure that the food service provided meets or exceeds any nutritional standards as recommended by the dietary allowance of the Food and Nutrition Board of the National Research Council and the Department of Health and Mental Hygiene and local health department.
+(1) The facility shall insure that the food service provided meets or exceeds any nutritional standards as recommended by the dietary allowance of the Food and Nutrition Board of the National Research Council and the Maryland Department of Health and local health department.

 (2) All food service shall be according to COMAR 10.15.03.